OUR SHORT HISTORY

-The aim of the Enterprise Group is realised just 2½ years after its founding, and proves that even small groups of citizens can sensitise the public, initiate broad social dialogue, unite and ultimately mobilise the state.
+The aim of the Network is realised just 2½ years after its founding, and proves that even small groups of citizens can sensitise the public, initiate broad social dialogue, unite and ultimately mobilise the state.
 All it takes is vision, method and commitment to overcome the usual apathy and bureaucracy.

 2004: “Network for Children’s Rights” is founded

-The Enterprise Group becomes an official organisation called “Network for Children’s Rights”, with 80 founder members.
+The Network becomes an official organisation called “Network for Children’s Rights”, with 80 founder members.
 Its activities are to have an educational and cultural focus and its initial initiatives have to do with diversity.
 One of its first actions is to establish a competition with awards for “Double Effort”.
 The aim of these prizes is to reward the intense effort made by immigrant pupils in order to be integrated into and make progress in Greek schools.
 The children express not only the difficulties they encounter but also their dreams and hopes for the future with such sensitivity that their compositions are published collectively in a book entitled “Hey, buddy” (Kedros Publishing House)

 2005: Understanding the meaning of Rights

 The Network is growing and the number of members, collaborating teachers and volunteers is increasing.
 Together they analyse and debate at length the meaning of children’s rights in order to identify and deal with them correctly.
 To this end, the Network organises a series of seminars, and takes part in open discussions in towns all over Greece, as well as in Europe, for the exchange of ideas and experiences.

 2007: Collaboration with the Bernard van Leer Foundation